 How to file an appeal

-To appeal a decision of The City of Calgary Planning Department you must submit a Notice of Appeal form and $100 filing fee within the filing deadline.
+To appeal a decision of The City of Calgary Planning Department you must submit a Notice of Appeal form and $200 filing fee within the filing deadline.
+All appellants must be identified by name when filing subdivision and development appeals.
 The appeal filing fee is refundable if an appeal is withdrawn prior to the commencement of the hearing, or at the discretion of the Board if the hearing has commenced.

 SDAB appeals can be filed in the following manner: